bbalog87/catfish-genome/find_telomeres_work.md

 - if yes (high probability) then we might need to check the hi-c heatmap using hi-Pro to visualize and proceed to a rapid curation if necessary (I think it will be not necessary here).

-### Just by curiosity, I try to check the T2T status of the Banana genome
+### Just by curiosity, I tried to check the T2T status of the Banana genome

 ### Download the data